Tracking X-ray Outflows with Optical/IR Footprint Lines: Footprints of X-ray Outflows

 \subsection{Predicting the Mass of the Extended Gas}

 In order to recompute the mass of the extended X-ray gas in NGC 4151 based on our X-ray footprint analysis, we use our predicted [Fe~X] radial flux profile.
-It is important to note here that the methodology used in this study to estimate the mass of the extended X-ray gas in the target is different from the methodology used by \citet{kraemer2020a}.
-As discussed in Section \ref{sec:kraemer_results}, \citet{kraemer2020a} mapped the Ne~IX rif and Ne~X $\alpha$, instead of [Fe~X], and applied the model parameters to fit the 0th order emission-line profiles of these lines.
+It is important to note here that the methodology used in this study to estimate the mass of the extended X-ray gas in the target is different from the methodology used by \citet{kraemer2020a}. \citet{kraemer2020a} mapped the Ne~IX triplet (the resonance line, 13.50\AA, the intercombination line, 13.60\AA, and the forbidden line, 13.73\AA) and Ne~X~$\alpha$, instead of [Fe~X], and applied the model parameters to fit the 0th order emission-line profiles of these lines.

 We calculate the masses in each bin by using the line luminosities and the Cloudy-predicted fluxes for the [Fe~X], as follows:

 where $N_{H}$ is the hydrogen column density of each photoionisation model generated by \citet{kraemer2020a}, assumed to be the same as the column density modelled by Cloudy, $\mu$ is the mean mass per proton, which we assume to be 1.4 (consistent with roughly solar abundances), and $m_{p}$ is the mass of a proton.
 In order to get the mass of [Fe~X] the column density needs to be multiplied by an effective area.
 The term in parentheses gives the effective surface area of the emitting gas as seen by the observer. $F_{{[Fe X]}_{c}}$ is the [Fe~X] luminosity per ${\rm cm^{2}}$, predicted by Cloudy, and $L_{[Fe X]}$ is the observed luminosity determined using the total flux.
 Specifically,